RebootJeff/rebootjeff.github.io/source/_posts/2014-11-23-how-to-learn-javascript-and-web-development.markdown

 <p class="my-caption">Me teaching a JavaScript workshop for beginners</p>

+<p class="last-updated">Last update on Nov 30, 2014 to add a great link to the "Compilations" section.</p>

 1. A couple of weeks ago, a friend asked me for advice on giving advice to beginners.
 2. One week ago, I taught a [class on JavaScript](http://www.meetup.com/hackreactor/events/217841372/) for beginners (or *advanced* beginners --as I like to say).
 3. A few days ago, I recently found a [Quora question about getting better at JS](https://www.quora.com/Should-I-purchase-a-Code-School-subscription-to-prepare-for-the-Hack-Reactor-interview).